Hiking the Wahiawā Hills Trail on Oʻahu

 Wahiawā Hills Trail

-The trail will soon start descending once again to cross back over the Kaukonahua Stream, but this time, it won’t be nearly as steep.
+The Wahiawā Hills Trail will soon start descending once again to cross back over the Kaukonahua Stream, but this time, the descent won’t be nearly as steep as the upper side of the loop.

 Wahiawā Hills Trail